This classic Greek Frappé recipe is super easy to make and uses just 3 simple ingredients, the main one being instant coffee.

 What is Frappe?

-In Greece, the frappe is more than just a refreshing caffeinated drink.
+In Greece, the Nescafé frappé is more than just a refreshing caffeinated drink.
 It's an integral part of the outdoor Greek coffee culture and one that has been enjoyed for generations.

 - It's quick and easy to make.

-- For this authentic "Greek frappé" you only need three ingredients (if you count ice cubes).
+- You only need three ingredients (if you count ice cubes).

 - It's budget-friendly.

-- It's perfect for every coffee lover who need a quick caffeine fix.
+- It's perfect for every coffee lover who needs a quick caffeine fix.

-- Instant coffee granules - we had the best results with Nescafe Instant Coffee
+- Instant coffee granules - see below for the best type.

-- Sugar - we prefer white, granulated.
+- Sugar - granulated white sugar.
 I found that coconut sugar changes the original flavor.
-You can experiment with 1:1 sugar substitutes.
+You can experiment with other 1:1 sugar substitutes.

-- Water and ice cubes - that's basically one ingredient fresh and frozen.
+- Water and ice cubes - that's basically one ingredient, fresh and frozen.
+You can use crushed ice, but it will quickly dilute your coffee.

 Step 1

-- Pour teaspoons of coffee granules, sugar per your personal taste, and a little bit of water (enough to cover the ingredients) into a frappe or cocktail shaker.
-A mason jar with a thigh-fitting lid works just as well.
+Pour teaspoons of instant coffee granules, sugar per your personal taste, and a little bit of water (enough to cover the ingredients) into a mason jar with a lid.

 Step 2